MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/4/index.md

 - [ ] It is only available for stocks on U.S. exchanges.
 - [ ] It contains no time element.

-> **Explanation:** An option contract provides the buyer with a right, but not an obligation.
-The seller has the obligation if the buyer exercises.
+> **Explanation:**( An option contract provides the buyer with a right, but not an obligation.
+The seller has the obligation if the buyer exercises.)

----

 ### What is a primary motivation for buying a put option in a Canadian portfolio?